Drone Operator Services

 Safety First

-Rigorous safety protocols and risk assessment procedures meeting CAAC (Civil Aviation Administration of China) standards for every shoot location.
+Our crews follow tight safety protocols and risk checks that meet CAAC (Civil Aviation Administration of China) standards at each shoot location.

 04.